-4003: WEAPON(S) - POSSESSION, USE or ATTEMPTED USE: Bringing onto the school grounds or property any item that is ordinarily considered to be a weapon such as defined in The Safe Schools Act of 1996, section 571.010, RSMo: a blackjack, a concealable firearm, an explosive weapon, a firearm, a firearm silencer, a gas gun, a bladed instrument, knuckles, a machine gun, a projectile weapon, a rifle, a shotgun, a spring gun or a switchblade knife and others not named.
+4003: WEAPON(S) - POSSESSION, USE or ATTEMPTED USE:

+Bringing onto the school grounds or property any item that is ordinarily considered to be a weapon such as defined in The Safe Schools Act of 1996, section 571.010, RSMo: a blackjack, a concealable firearm, an explosive weapon, a firearm silencer, a gas gun, a bladed instrument, knuckles, a machine gun, a projectile weapon, a rifle, a shotgun, a spring gun or a switchblade knife and others not named.
 School property includes, but is not limited to district owned buildings, leased or rented facilities; school-sponsored activities; field trips, school vehicles and buses and any school bus stops.
 This policy is in effect before, during and after school.
 (This policy shall not be construed to prohibit the Board of Education from allowing a Civil War reenactor to carry a Civil War era weapon on school property for educational purposes so long as the firearm is unloaded.)
 This violation will be reported to the appropriate law enforcement agencies.

-Level Any Offense

-All levels Expulsion or suspension of not less than one year and Contact Law Enforcement
+Any Offense | Expulsion or suspension of not less than one year and Contact Law Enforcement

-4004: ARSON: Starting or attempting to start a fire or causing or attempting to cause an explosion student's discipline record
+4004: ARSON: Starting or attem pting to start a fire or causing or attempting to cause an explosion Any Offense Up to 180 days OSS or expulsion: notification to law enforcement.
+Documentation in student's discipline record.